No Problem is about understanding, simplifying and resolving three fundamentally different categories of problem. Lowy defines those three as:

 Here’s the weird thing about problems: sometimes we have become so used to having them as a part of our lives that we resist when there’s an opportunity to be rid of them.
 It sounds bizarre, but it’s true – some people who have always had money issues continue to take action (or lack of action) that keeps them poor.
 Be honest with yourself – do you want this problem to go away?
 Of course our first reaction is to say “Yes!
 Obviously I want this problem out of my life!”
 Are you sure?

 One great indicator that you’re not yet ready to let go of the problem is whining.
 Do you know anyone like that?
 Someone you’re not sure would have anything to talk about if they weren’t venting about their problems?
 Are you one of those people?
 No, of course not.
-But most of us do it to some extent from time to time – we whine about our problems – almost bragging about them like a badge of honour.
+But most of us do it to some extent from time to time – we whine about our problems, almost bragging about them like a badge of honour.
 Next time you find yourself whining about your problems for no reason other than attention, ask yourself if you’re ready to let go of them yet.

-It’s perhaps a credit and a criticism to Lowy to say that No Problem contains far, far too much content to retain from one reading.
+It’s perhaps a credit and a criticism to Lowy to say that No Problem contains far, far too much content to retain in one reading.
 What we’ve covered here is the very tip of the iceberg.
-No Problem goes into exceptional detail on how to address each of the three types of challenge, pitfalls to watch for, and sign posts to use in your pursuit of a solution.
+No Problem goes into exceptional detail on how to address each of the three types of challenges, pitfalls to watch for, and sign posts to use in your pursuit of a solution.
 And yet, despite all the direction and suggestion within its pages, Lowy reminds us that nothing will help if you’re not willing to help yourself.
 If you’re content to whine about your problems, that’s fine – just understand that solutions come from deliberate action, not passive complaining.
 If you ARE looking for a solution, and a guide to get you there, No Problem is a resource worth having.